Al Franken resigns, blasts GOP hypocrisy on sexual misconduct

 Smalley was best known for his catchphrase: "I'm good enough, I'm smart enough, and doggone it, people like me."

-Franken told The New York Times Magazine that the character was borne out of going through a 12-step program with his wife during her battle with alcoholism.
+Franken told The New York Times Magazine that the character emerged after Franken went through a 12-step program with his wife during her battle with alcoholism.

 "I was trying to explain recovery through a character," Franken told the magazine.
 "He is a character that, at first blush, looks like kind of an idiot, but actually a lot of the stuff he's trying to talk about is true."